Wirephoto: History

+The Bartlane system, invented by Harry G. Bartholomew and Maynard D. McFarlane, was a technique invented in 1920 to transmit digitized newspaper images over submarine cable lines between London and New York. and was first used to transmit a picture across the Atlantic in 1921.

+Western Union transmitted its first photograph in 1921.
+AT&T followed in 1924, and RCA began sending Radiophotos in 1926.

 The first wirephoto systems were slow and did not reproduce well.
-In 1929, Dr. Vladimir Zworykin, an electronics engineer working for Western Electric, came up with a system that produced a better reproduction and could transmit a full page in approximately one minute.
+In 1929, Vladimir Zworykin, an electronics engineer working for Western Electric, came up with a system that produced a better reproduction and could transmit a full page in approximately one minute.

 In the 1930s, wirephoto machines of any reasonable speed were very large and expensive and required a dedicated phone line.
 News media firms like Associated Press used expensive leased telephone lines to transmit wirephotos.
 In the mid-1930s a technology battle began for less expensive portable wirephoto equipment that could transmit photos over standard phone lines.

-A prototype device in the experimental stage was available in San Francisco in 1935 when the large Navy airship USS Macon crashed into the Pacific Ocean off the coast of California.
-A photo was taken and transmitted to New York City over regular phone lines.
-Later, a wirephoto copier and transmitter that could be carried anywhere and needed only a standard long-distance phone line was put into use by International News Photos.
+The Associated Press began its Wirephoto service in 1935 and held a trademark on the term "AP Wirephoto" from 1963 to 2004.
+The first AP photo sent by wire depicted the December 1934 crash of a small plane in New York's Adirondack Mountains.